As Democrats arm for more investigations, Trump insider confides, 'We're not ready'

 Bossie has a wealth of experience in the bruising arenas of congressional investigations.
 In 1997, he served as the Republican’s chief investigator for the powerful House Oversight Committee, and his hardball tactics in scrutinizing Clinton’s role in the Whitewater land deal and questionable fundraising activity eventually prompted his resignation from the investigation.

 To date, Bossie told ABC News, he sees an operation in need of improvement.
-He said he was unsatisfied, for instance, with the performances by Republicans during recent congressional hearings with the then-acting Attorney General Matthew Whitaker, and the high-profile grilling of Trump’s one-time personal lawyer and fixer, Michael Cohen.
+He said he was unsatisfied, for instance, with the performances by Republicans during recent congressional hearings with the then-acting Attorney General Matthew Whitaker, and the high-profile grilling of Trump’s one-time personal lawyer and fixer, Michael Cohen.“I would have attacked Michael Cohen's credibility a lot more than they did,” Bossie said.
+“They did a decent job at it, but I think they could have gone much harder.”

 Ultimately, Bossie expects Trump to benefit from a “boomerang effect,” as the public grows weary of relentless investigative campaigns by Democrats.